BerBerOnGithub/TestOS/README.md

 | `0x650800 - 0x6527FF` | 8 KB    | TCP_RX_BUF (inbound payload reassembly)    |

+---

 ## How It Works

 The BIOS loads `boot.asm` (512 bytes) at `0x7C00`.
 Stage 2 uses INT 13h LBA
-reads to load the kernel and ClaudeFS into memory.
+reads to load the kernel and NatureFS into memory.

 The kernel initialises real-mode drivers and enters a command shell.
 Typing `pm` switches to 32-bit protected mode: GDT loaded, `CR0.PE=1`, far jump to `pm_entry`.
-VBE graphics (640480 8bpp), PS/2 mouse, and the graphical desktop start up.
+VBE graphics (640x480 8bpp), PS/2 mouse, and the graphical desktop start up.

 No C. No libraries.
 No OS.
 Just x86 assembly and direct hardware.